ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 	- As the entrance assessment, you will need to explain a top conference/journal paper to me clearly and entirely.

 <!--  -->
-- Our target:
+- Our goal:
-	- Top-notch research that pursues perfection and truth (which will naturally lead to publications in top conferences/journals).
+	- Research that pursues perfection and truth (which will naturally lead to publications in top conferences/journals).
 	- I personally prefer theoretical/theory-driven research on fundamental topics in the field of machine learning.

 <!--  -->